 For many years, and in diverse subject areas, Hank has conducted internal investigations on behalf of the United States Senate Ethics Committee (then-Senator Alphonse D’Amato of New York), law firms (Greenberg Traurig—the Abramoff scandal), the United States District Court for the District of Columbia (criminal contempt investigation of the conduct of the DOJ prosecutors in U.S. v.
 Senator Ted Stevens), and has, since 1982, as counsel to the District of Columbia Commission on Judicial Disabilities and Tenure, investigated allegations of misconduct in office by judges of the District of Columbia courts.

-Hank is recognized by Chambers USA as a leading white collar crime and government investigations attorney, describing him as “a very confident, direct, and strong” white collar practitioner, and praised for his “great judgment and ability to always do a superb job.”
-Chambers has also noted that “market sources enthuse that ‘he’s an absolute joy to work with’ and consider him ‘a really well-respected white-collar litigator,’” and that “his peers admire him for his ‘skill, judgment and coolness under fire.’”
+Hank is recognized by Chambers USA as a leading white collar crime and government investigations attorney, describing him as “a very confident, direct, and strong” white collar practitioner, and praised him for his “great judgment and ability to always do a superb job.”
+Chambers has also noted that “market sources enthuse that ‘he’s an absolute joy to work with’” and consider him “‘one of the most prominent white-collar defense lawyers in town,’” and that “his peers admire him for his ‘skill, judgment and coolness under fire.’”
 And further states, “‘He’s someone many people in the Bar call to bounce ideas off,’ says a market insider.
 ‘He's really respected by judges in Washington.’”